-Tryptophan and 5HTP can cause severe side effects if they are taken with other medications including anti-depressants.
-Talk with your health care professional if you are thinking of taking tryptophan.
+Tryptophan and 5-HTP can cause severe side effects if they are taken with other medications including antidepressants.
+Talk with your doctor or pharmacist if you are thinking of taking tryptophan.

 In Australia and other countries, tryptophan is restricted.
-Low dose tablets of tryptophan are available over the counter in pharmacies.
+Low dose tryptophan supplements are available over the counter in pharmacies.
 Higher dose tablets can only be obtained with a doctor’s prescription.
-5HTP is available in pharmacies, health food stores and online.

 The use of tryptophan or 5HTP to treat depression is not recommended as a treatment for depression because of concerns about safety and effectiveness.